MIDUS: Midlife in the U.S. National Study of Health and Well-Being

 DESCRIPTION

-In 2022, the Midlife in the United States (MIDUS) National Study of Health and Well-Being started its second wave of longitudinal data collection of its refresher sample, new sample brought in to replenish the MIDUS longitudinal sample in 2011, contacting over 3,000 adults between the ages of 35 and 85 who had been MIDUS participants for nearly 10 years.
+In 2025, the Midlife in the United States (MIDUS) National Study of Health and Well-Being started its fourth wave of longitudinal data collection of its national sample, contacting over 4,000 adults between the ages of 55 and 105 who had been MIDUS participants for nearly 30 years.
 The primary objective of the MIDUS study is to identify the major biomedical, psychological, and social factors that allow some people to achieve good health, psychological well-being, and social responsibility during the journey through middle life on into the later years.
-MIDUS Refresher 2 includes additional questions about the COVID-19 pandemic to investigate its effect on health and well-being.
-MIDUS Refresher 2 protocols include a 45-minute telephone interview, a 100-page mail questionnaire, and a 25-minute cognitive interview via telephone.
+MIDUS 4 includes additional questions about the COVID-19 pandemic to investigate its effect on health and well-being.
+MIDUS 4 protocols include a 45-minute telephone interview, a 100-page mail questionnaire, and a 35-minute cognitive interview via telephone.

-The MIDUS Refresher 2 includes a random oversample of 500 African American participants conducted in Milwaukee, Wisconsin, with protocols that include a 2-hour in-person interview, a 50-page questionnaire, and a 25-minute cognitive interview.
+The MIDUS 4 includes a random oversample of 500 African American participants conducted in Milwaukee, Wisconsin, with protocols that include a 2-hour in-person interview, a 50-page questionnaire, and a 35-minute cognitive interview.

 PROJECT DIRECTOR